* Proposes steps for Grab and Uber to keep independent pricing

 Uber and Grab announced the deal on Monday, marking the U.S. company's second retreat from an Asian market.

 Under the deal, Uber will take a 27.5 percent stake in Grab, which is valued at around $6 billion, and Uber CEO Dara Khosrowshahi will join the Singapore-based company's board.

-CCS proposals also require both Grab and Uber not to obtain from each other any confidential information including pricing, customers and drivers.
+CCS proposals, effective immediately, also require both Grab and Uber not to obtain from each other any confidential information including pricing, customers and drivers.

 The two firms will be given an opportunity to make written representations to the CCS upon receipt of the proposed interim measures, it said.

 Singapore has a voluntary merger notification regime, and CCS has yet to receive the notification from Uber and Grab as of Friday, although the companies have indicated their intention to file a formal merger notification, CCS said.